geccko/modbus2mqtt/README.md

 the following columns:

 * *Topic suffix*
-  The topic where the respective register will be published into.
+  The topic where the respective individual register will be published into.
 Will be prefixed with the global topic prefix and "status/".
 * *Register offset*
   The register number, depending on the function code.
 Zero-based.
+* *DomoticzIdx*, the index for the register used in Domoticz for the device
-* *Size (in words)*
+* *Size* (in words)*
-  The register size in words.
+  The register size in (16 bits) words.
-* *Format*
-  The format how to interpret the register value.
-This can be two parts, split by a ":" character.
-  The first part uses the Python
+* *DataFormat*, uses the Python
   "struct" module notation.
 Common examples:
-    - >H unsigned short
+    - >H unsigned short (1 16 bit word)
+    - >h signed short (1 16 bit word)
+     - >I Integer (dword / 2 words)
+     - >i unsigned integer (dword / 2 words)
     - >f float
+* *Multiplier*, result is scaled by multiplying the register by the multiplier

-  The second part is optional and specifies a Python format string, e.g.
+* *OutputFormat*, is optional and specifies a Python format string, e.g.
-      %.2f
-  to format the value to two decimal digits.
+      %.2f to format the value to two decimal digits.
-* *Polling frequency*
-    How often the register is to be polled, in seconds.
+* *Frequency*, How often the register is to be polled, in seconds.
 Only integers.
-* *SlaveID*
-    The Modbus address of the slave to query.
+* *Slave* The Modbus address of the slave to query.
 Defaults to 1.
-* *FunctionCode*
-  The Modbus function code to use for querying the register.
-Defaults to 4 (READ REGISTER).
+* *FunctionCode* The Modbus function code to use for querying the register.
+Defaults to 3 READ HOLDING REGISTER).
 Only change if you know what you are doing.

 Not all columns need to be specified.
 Unspecified columns take their default values.
 The default values for subsequent rows can be set